 Good thing is you can use an air purifier that uses washable filters.
 However, air purifiers that use replaceable filters tend to do a much better job than those using washable filters or no filters at all.
 For example, Honeywell Air purifiers are considerably more effective than Airfree air purifiers.

-Wouldn’t it be nice to enjoy clean air while not forking out for expensive filters every now and then?
-I’ve seen air purifiers that need filter replacement every 4 months, and each cartridge cost over $100.
-That’s $300 every year, and that can buy you a brand new, high-quality True HEPA air purifier every year!
+Wouldn’t it be nice to enjoy clean air in your home while not forking out for expensive filters every now and then?
+I’ve seen home air purifiers that need filter replacement every 4 months, and each cartridge cost over $100.
+That’s $300 every year, and that can buy you a brand new, high-quality True HEPA filter air purifier every year!

-If you buy an option whose filters cost an arm and a leg, you’ll likely start hating your purifier soon.
+If you buy a home air purifier whose filters cost an arm and a leg, you’ll likely start hating your machine pretty soon.
 Fortunately, all the air purifiers I’ve reviewed above use reasonably priced replacement filters.

 In the end, you must decide what you value more: savings or better filter performance and improved asthma symptoms.
-If you’re asthmatic like my SO, Mary, you’ll want to stick to air purifiers that use highly effective filters even if they’re expensive.
+But if you’re asthmatic like my SO, Mary, you’ll want to stick to air purifiers that use highly effective filters, preferably True HEPA filters, even if they may be expensive.

-Another aspect you must keep in mind is filter availability.
-You’ll want to pick a product whose replacement filters are available on Amazon or manufacturer’s website.
+Another aspect you must keep in mind before buying this or any other air purifier is filter availability.
+You’ll want to pick a product whose replacement filters are available on Amazon, the manufacturer’s website, and other places.

 While researching for this post, I found that newly released air purifiers may not have replacement filters.
 But that’s not something to worry about.
 Manufacturers always avail the replacement filters after some time.

-In my honest opinion, budget air purifiers that use True HEPA filters are the best.
-These filters have been proven to remove particles as small as 0.3 microns.
+Normally, the best air purifiers under 100 USD use True HEPA filters.
+These filters have been proven to remove air pollutants as small as 0.3 microns.
 In fact, some HEPA air purifiers can remove even smaller particles, down to 0.01 microns.
 This article on whether HEPA air purifiers remove PM2.5 explains that in greater detail.